quantmind/pulsar/docs/source/index.rst

 Pulsar
 ==================================

-Pulsar is an event-driven networked library for python.
+An asynchronous concurrent framework for Python.
 Tested in Windows and Linux, it requires python 2.6 and up, including python 3.